Legate (ancient Rome): Roman Empire

 From Augustus onwards, the emperor gave the title of legatus legionis to senior commanders (former military tribunes) of a legion, except in Egypt and Mesopotamia where the legions were commanded by a praefectus legionis of an equestrian rank.
 The legatus legionis was under the supreme command of a legatus Augusti pro praetore of senatorial rank.
 If the province was defended by a single legion, the legatus Augusti pro praetore was also in direct command of the legion.
 This post was generally appointed by the emperor.
 The person chosen for this rank was a former tribune, and although the emperor Augustus set a maximum term of command of two years for a legatus, subsequent emperors extended the tenure to three or four years, although the incumbent could serve for a much longer period.
-In a province with only one legion, the legatus served as the provincial governor, while in provinces with multiple legions each legion had a legatus and a separate provincial governor who had overall command.
+In a province with only one legion, the legate served as the provincial governor, while in provinces with multiple legions each legion had a legate and a separate provincial governor who had overall command.

-A legatus held full power over his legion.
-Consul militaris held control of all legions under the Emperor, who held entire control of Rome during the time of the Roman Empire.
-After the Roman Republic, all of the Senate's controls shifted to the Emperor, making him the most powerful person in Rome.
-The Legatus legionis would delegate duties to his command staff, who would then carry out his orders.
-A legatus was one of the most respected military ranks in Rome.
+A legate was the principal commander of their assigned legion.
+The Legatus legionis would delegate operational duties to their command staff of Tribunus laticlavius, Praefectus castrorum, Tribunus angusticlavii & Primus pilus who would collectively be responsible for the legion's operational effectiveness.

-The legatus could be distinguished in the field by his elaborate helmet and body armour, as well as a scarlet paludamentum (cloak) and cincticulus (a waist-band tied around the waist in a bow).
+The legate could be distinguished in the field by his elaborate Attic helmet and Lorica musculata or plumata, as well as a scarlet paludamentum (cloak), cincticulus (a sash tied around the waist) and a parazonium (status sword).

 The senatorial legatus legionis was removed from the Roman army by Gallienus, who preferred to entrust the command of a legionary unit to a leader chosen from within the equestrian order who had a long military career.

 The title has other uses from the period of Augustus onwards, following the constitutional resettlement of 27 BC "that senatorial governors in the People's provinces bore the republican title of 'proconsul', while those appointed by the Emperor bore a title which explicitly referred to their dependence on him, namely legatus, or deputy".